- Pets are messy — But they don’t have to be! It’s still possible to maintain a clean home with a full family of messy humans and pets.

 If you find fleas, talk to your vet about treatment options.
 You may need flea collars, flea sprays or other flea medications, flea shampoo alternatives, or other remedies to quickly eradicate any critters.

 The key to keeping your home clean with pets is to tackle messes as soon as possible.
-A great way to do this is to have all of your pet-related cleaning supplies in one caddy that you can grab and go right to the source of the mess.
-Stock your caddy with some or all of the following items:
+A great way to do this is to have all of your pet-related cleaning supplies in one caddy, so you can grab and go.
+We recommend stocking your caddy with some or all of the following items:

 - Rubber gloves — Pet messes can be pretty gross, so have a pair of rubber cleaning gloves handy.